 Non-enveloped, round, T=1 icosahedral symmetry, about 18-19 nm in diameter.

-In addition to genomic DNA, satellite-like DNA are commonly found, usually encoding for Rep proteins.
-These satellite-Rep proteins are only able to initiate replication of their genomic DNA, unlike genomic Rep which promotes replication of all 6-8 viral genomic ssDNAs.
+In addition to genomic DNA, up to 4 satellite-like DNAs are found in some isolates, usually encoding for accessory Rep proteins (para-Rep).
+These satellite-rep proteins are only able to initiate replication of their genomic DNA, unlike genomic encoded Master-Rep (M-Rep) which promotes replication of all 6 viral genomic ssDNAs (trans-replication).

 - Virus penetrates into the host cell.

 - Uncoating, the viral ssDNA genome penetrates into the nucleus.

 - The ssDNA is converted into dsDNA with the participation of cellular factors.

 - Bidirectional dsDNA transcription from the IR promoter produces viral mRNAs and translation of viral proteins.

 - Replication is initiated by cleavage of the (+)strand by REP, and occurs by rolling circle producing ssDNA genomes.